 Click on the cog icon next to the Site settings you need to edit.

-The Session capture toggle allows you to toggle data capture on or off.
+The Session Capture toggle allows you to toggle data capture on or off.
 When session capture is disabled, it will immediately stop all data collection for Recordings and Heatmaps.
 Feedback and Surveys will continue gathering user responses.
 However, User Attributes will not be sent with Survey responses as session capture needs to be enabled for this to occur.

-The Site Information section allows you to change basic information about your site.
+The Site Information section allows you to change basic information about your Hotjar Site.

-- Site Name: this changes the site's URL inside Hotjar.
-The URL you set does not have any bearing on what pages Hotjar will track.
+- Site URL: this determines the site's URL inside Hotjar.
+The URL you set in this field does not determine which pages Hotjar will track.
 Only pages where the Hotjar tracking code is installed can be tracked, regardless of the URL shown here.

-- Industry / Sector: the option you choose here may affect what resources Hotjar may send you resources, based on this selection, to help you get more out of Hotjar.
+- Industry / Sector: Hotjar may send you resources, based on this selection, to help you get the most out of your Hotjar experience.

-- Legal Name: Hotjar's feedback tools sometimes display your site's legal name.
+- Legal Name: Hotjar feedback tools can be configured to display your site's legal name.
 If used, the name will be taken from this field.

-- Capture sessions shorter than 30 seconds: toggling this on allows Hotjar to capture Recordings shorter than 30 seconds.
+- Capture sessions shorter than 30 seconds: Allow Hotjar to capture Recordings shorter than 30 seconds.
 Otherwise, those sessions will be ignored.

-- Start Recording sessions on specific pages or when a Hotjar event occurs: this allows you to configure pages or events should cause Hotjar to begin tracking the user's session.
-We have articles that cover page targeting and Events in more detail.
+- Start capturing sessions on specific pages or when a custom event fires: Specify which pages or events should cause Hotjar to begin tracking the user's session.
+We have articles that cover session targeting and Events in more detail.

 Data suppression prevents Hotjar from gathering personally-identifying information (PII) from your users.
 Since every site potentially has different types of PII content, Hotjar offers a range of settings.
 Learn more about data suppression in Hotjar.

 Click on Block a New IP to add a new IP address to the list, or click Block your current IP to automatically add the IP address you're currently connected to.
 The first column in each row should be a description for the IP address, such as the individuals name or office location.
 The second column is used to enter an IP address or regular expression for ranges of IP addresses.